rishi-prav/rishi-prav.github.io/index.md

 ## Available services:

 High level consulting in:
+* Technology and Innovation
+* Building collaborations accross business units, academia and government
-* Data Science
+* Data Science: R&D to Production systems
-* Machine Learning / Deep Learning
+* Machine Learning / Deep Learning : Problem formulation and Algorithms
-* Quantum technologies
+* Quantum technologies : Starting a quantum group.
+Sourcing and building talent.

 Public Talks, Seminars and Workshops on:
 * Introduction to Quantum Networks and Applications